Inventing the Immigration Problem: The Dillingham Commission and Its Legacy

 Belknap Press of Harvard University, 2014; reprinted 2016

 The Earth has entered a new age-the Anthropocene-in which humans are the most powerful influence on global ecology.
-Since the mid-twentieth century, the accelerating pace of energy use, greenhouse gas emissions, and population growth has thrust the planet into a massive uncontrolled experiment.
+Since the mid-twentieth century, the accelerating pace of energy use, greenhouse gas emissions, and population growth have thrust the planet into a massive uncontrolled experiment.
 The Great Acceleration explains its causes and consequences, including the role of energy systems, as well as trends in climate change, urbanization, and environmentalism.

 La monarchie républicaine: Etat et société dans la France moderne [Republican Monarchy: State and Society in Modern France]